Internet hub (links to web pages, mainly YouTube channels):

 Screen recording is another data collection method, which can be used in conjunction with face-ID to confirm that someone is using a computer and performing their activities.

-An inspector would livestream themselves checking for hazards, checking that things are functioning, and looking around so that the actual condition of the school can be compared to the strategy document, and checking that planned activities are taking place as expected.
+An inspector would livestream themselves checking for hazards, checking that things are functioning, and looking around so that the actual condition of the school can be compared to its strategies, and checking that planned activities are taking place as expected.

 Schools and strategies aren't the same thing.
 You can’t just assume that because a school has good data, it means it has good strategies.
 Good data could be because of individual staff or environmental factors.